Digitale Events

 (Technical) requirement

 Participants must be able to raise their virtual hand.
-Of course, they can also raise their hands in the video, but this quickly becomes confusing in larger groups.
+Of course, you can also raise your hands in the video, but this quickly becomes confusing in larger groups.

 What's the matter?

-Ask participants something they can answer quickly and easily.
-Give a short time frame (max.
+Ask the participants something that they can answer quickly and easily.
+Give them a short time frame (max.
 1-2 minutes) before they can write their answers in the chat.
 If appropriate, ask specific participants if they can explain their answers in more detail.

 Which emoji best reflects your current mood?